rh-marketingops/fluvii/README.md

 passed to every transaction object, so you'll always have access to whatever objects you need should the need arise.

-You can also refresh the transaction object to re-use should it prove difficult to manage your logic by remaking the transaction object.
+You can also refresh the transaction object to re-use should it prove difficult to manage your logic by remaking the transaction object, but this is certainly a more advanced use-case.

 ### TableTransaction